dtolnay/cxx/book/src/shared.md

 plus 1.
 If the first variant has not been given an explicit discriminant, it is assigned discriminant 0.

-By default CXX represents your enum using the smallest integer type capable of fitting all the discriminants (whether explicit or implicit).
+By default, CXX represents your enum using the smallest integer type capable of fitting all the discriminants (whether explicit or implicit).
 If you need a different representation for reasons, provide a `repr` attribute.